Gradings in Taekwon-Do

 It is the responsibility of the student to achieve a high level of competence in all areas of grading requirements to the best of their ability.
 Students are tested on overall performance in each area, to assess their worthiness of rank promotion.

 All Black Belts are expected to have developed proficiency and thorough understanding of all colour belt grading requirements, as well as

 Distinction Pass (Double rank promotion)

 These promotions are rare, and granted very sparingly.
-A double promotion is generally only given during the lower ranks, when a student has shown well above average mastery of techniques as well as excelling in attitude, application and attendance.
+A double promotion is generally only given during the lower ranks.
+It is reserved for the student who has shown exceptional mastery of techniques as well as outstanding attitude, application and attendance.
 At Thoroughbred Taekwon-Do we encourage excellence and hard work rather than hold back those who excel in determination and dedication.

-A double promotion is more common in the case of a student who has previous martial arts background, particularly in Taekwon-do, on the condition that their ability matches the rank they have previously obtained, in the opinion of the Chief Instructor.
+A double promotion is more common in the case of a student who has previous martial arts background, particularly in Taekwon-do.
 A student cannot apply for double promotion.

 Pass (Single rank promotion)

 When a student has performed to a satisfactory level in all grading requirements, a pass is granted.
 At this point, a student can commence preparing for their next level.